yakubu234/First_time_for_everything/README.md

 REDIS_PORT=6379
 ```

-## Installin Redis-server On Local system
+## Installin Redis-server On Local system (Unix System)

 run the following command to install redis-server which gives you a cli interface to confirm the authenticity of redis funtionalty on the local system, restart redis if not started automatically after installation, and check status.
-All simultaneously
+All simultaneously.

 ```
 sudo apt-get install redis-server